The Bereavement Care Service is responsible for all burials which take place in all of the nine cemeteries in Stoke-on-Trent.

 These times will coincide with the seasonal changes as dictated by Daylight Saving Hours.

 You must not enter the cemeteries outside of these hours, doing so will be trespassing.

 Baby and Infant Funerals

 Please see the document below for policy and guidance information - designed to assist bereaved parents when making decisions.
 The document was formulated with the kind assistance of Sands (the stillbirth and neonatal death charity) during the review of the Institute of Cemetery Management Charter for the Bereaved.
 The intention of the document is to provide information to parents and burial authorities, and ultimately raise the level of services provided.

 CCTV cameras operate in Fenton, Burslem cemeteries and Carmoutside Cemetery & Crematorium while security patrols are carried out in all cemeteries.

 We ask that you respect the five mile per hour speed limit in all cemeteries.
 Please use designated parking spaces where provided and do not drive or park on the grassed areas.
 Traffic control barriers are in place in many cemeteries to keep pedestrians safe, and protect graves and memorials from damage by vehicles.
 You can still access restricted areas by arranging this with us in the Carmountside office.

 We don’t mind if you bring your dogs into the cemetery grounds, but would ask you to keep them on a lead at all times, and always clean up after them.
-Free poop bags are available at the Carmountside office.
-No dogs are allowed in the Garden of Remembrance, Woodland Park, Sweet Dreams and Butterfly Dreams babies and childrens burial areas at Carmountside Cemetery.
+No dogs are allowed in the Garden of Remembrance, Woodland Park, Sweet Dreams and Butterfly Dreams babies and children's burial areas at Carmountside Cemetery.

 We have staff that can carry out searches of grave and cremation registers for you.
 We need the full name, date of death and cemetery where the person is buried.
-There is a charge for this service.
-Click here to view our current fees and charges leaflet.
+There is a charge for this service please see fees and charges leaflet below.